 Permanent Docks or Permanent Boat Hoists: Permanent docks or boat hoists which are left in year around require a permit.
 Seasonal docks and hoists do not require a permit if they are for private, non-commercial use by a landowner, do not unreasonable interfere with the use of the water by others, do not interfere with water flow and will not be placed in wetlands.

 Beach Sanding: Placement of sand, pea stone, or other clean fill below (waterward) of the water line requires a permit.
 A reasonable amount of sand may be placed landward of the water line without a permit as long as the sand does not shift the location of the existing ordinary high water mark or the shoreline contour.
 The sand cannot be placed in a wetland.

 Dredging or Excavation: Any dredging below (waterward) of the ordinary high water mark of a lake or stream requires a permit.
 Dredging of a pond within 500 feet of a lake or stream also requires a permit.
-Excavation on the upland (dry land) within 500 feet of a lake or stream that does not extend below the water table does not require a permit from the DEQ.
-(However, a soil erosion permit is required from the county for this activity.)
-A permit is needed for any excavation where the purpose is ultimate connection with an existing lake or stream.
+A permit is needed for any excavation where the purpose is enlargement of or ultimate connection with an existing lake or stream.